 The shell beach classification is used to describe shoreline types comprised almost entirely of shell.
 The shell material may be in the form of shell hash or whole shells.
 The sources for the shells include the nearshore zone or back barrier areas.
-Typically, in Texas, shell beaches form where coastal erosion is reworking former back barrier environments containing rangia and oyster reefs.
+The shell shorelines are found on Galveston Island and Pelican Island.
+Typically, shell beaches form where coastal erosion is reworking former back barrier environments containing rangia and oyster reefs.
 Shell beaches form extremely steep beach faces because of the coarse shell fragments and whole shells making up the shoreline.
-Shell beaches exist in many areas of the South Texas Coastal Zone, such as the back barriers of Mustang Island, St. Joseph Island, and Padre Island along the Laguna Madre, as well as the Gulf of Mexico facing beaches on the Padre Island National Seashore.

 The environmental sensitivity of shell beaches is moderate due to the use of this shoreline by estuarine organisms and extensive wash over terrace development.
 Oil typically stains and coats the shell hash and whole shells comprising the beach.
 The oil penetration is high due to the porous beach character created by the shell material.
 This beach type quickly turns into an asphalt payment under heavy oiling conditions.
 Shell beaches have poor trafficability due to the low bearing strength and steep beach face.
-Shell beaches usually have poor access in Texas.